In-patient luxury rehab center in Thailand

 7. Loss of interest or pleasure in life

 Loss of interest or pleasure in life is self-explanatory; a person loses interest in activities they once enjoyed.
-In fact, they also lose the ability to feel pleasure and satisfaction.
+In fact, they lose the ability to feel pleasure and satisfaction as well.

 Physical effects of this symptom include changes in appetite and weight, increased risk of diabetes and heart disease due to being overweight/obese, low energy levels, and poor quality of sleep.